rust-community/rustbridge/workshops/mondrian-pattern/README.md

 Make a new project named `mondpaint`:

-* type `cargo new --bin mondpaint` into the console and hit the `Enter` key.
+* Type `cargo new --bin mondpaint` into the console and hit the `Enter` key.

-* type `cd mondpaint` into the console, and hit the `Enter` key.
+* Type `cd mondpaint` into the console, and hit the `Enter` key.

-* For the time being you can find more detailed instructions at [Step 1 of these instructions](https://github.com/broesamle/RustWorkshop/blob/master/minimals/countinghands.md#step1-your-first-project)
+* If you have not [set up your machine for coding]( https://github.com/rust-community/rustbridge/blob/master/workshops/installfest/user-guide.md) please do so, now.

-* TODO: link to installfest instructuins as soon as they are ready
+* If you struggle you can try [more detailed instructions at Step 1] (https://github.com/broesamle/RustWorkshop/blob/master/minimals/countinghands.md#step1-your-first-project)

 #### [Testing]

 Create an executable program and execute it:

-* type `cargo run` into the console and hit the `Enter` key.
+* Type `cargo run` into the console and hit the `Enter` key.

 Your console should now look like this:
 ![](images/console_run-hello-world.jpg)